zaferzent/en/_pages/about.md

 permalink: /about
 ---

-*This is an about page.*

-Feel free to tell the world about what you love! 😍
+Hello, I am Zafer.
+This is a place where I take notes of the things I travel, see, discover and learn. 😍